-FOR SAFETY AND MAXIMUM TIRE LIFE, CHECKTIRE PRESSURES (INCLUDING THE SPARE) OFTEN.
+FOR SAFETY AND MAXIMUM TIRE LIFE, CHECKTIRE PRESSURES OFTEN (INCLUD-INGTHE SPARE).
 PAY SPECIAL ATTENTION TO INSIDE REAR DUALS.
 ALWAYS CHECK PRESSURE WHEN TIRES ARE COLD, AND DO NOT BLEED AIR OUT OF WARM TIRES.
-FOLLOW THE TIRE PRESSURE INSTRUCTIONS IN THE CHASSIS OPERATOR'S MANUAL
+FOLLOW THE TIRE PRESSURE INSTRUC-TIONS IN THE CHASSIS OPERATOR'S MANUAL.

-NOTE: Check the wheel covers periodically.
+Note: Check the wheel lug nut tightness periodically.
 They could work loose during driving.
+Check the Chassis Operator's Manual for correct lug nut torque and torquing procedure.